kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.batchSession.get(name)`

 Convenience function: like 'jatos.batchSession.find' but works with a key instead of a JSON Pointer.
 Therefore it works only on the first level of the session's object tree.
-It takes a name of an field within the batch session and returns the matching value.
+It takes a name of an field within the Batch Session and returns the matching value.
 For all other levels of the object tree use jatos.batchSession.find.
 Gets the object from the locally stored copy of the session and does not call the server.

 * _@param {string} name_ - name of the field
 * _@return {object}_

 ### `jatos.batchSession.set(name, value, onSuccess, onFail)`

 Like JSON Patch add operation, but instead of a JSON Pointer path it accepts a name of the field to be stored.
-Therefore it works only on the first level of the batch session's object tree.
+Therefore it works only on the first level of the Batch Session's object tree.

 * _@param {string} name_ - name of the field
 * _@param {object} value_ - value to be stored